top of page

 Sambulawan Underground River

 A narrow cave system with crystal clear blue water, Sambulawan Underground River is for the adventurous.
 Discover the stalagmites and stalactites formed over hundreds of years as well as trek under thousands of bats that populate the cave roof above!
+This is one of the most popular Siquijor caves.
 Location 📌

 Top Things To Do In Siquijor Map